|

 variation using one of the symbols from the symbol set (<Ctrl+W>).

-view the various symbol characters you might want to use for
+various symbol characters you might want to use for a bullet symbols.

 - Click on "More Bullets."

-click Insert, Outline/Bullets & Numbering, Bullets and select
+Insert, Outline/Bullets & Numbering, Bullets and select the list.

-list for use in other documents: In the Bullets & Numbering
+for use in other documents: In the Bullets & Numbering dialog,

-as you work, you can press Ctrl+H (WordPerfect keyboard) or Ctrl+T
+work, you can press Ctrl+H (WordPerfect keyboard) or Ctrl+T (DOS

 |

-own custom graphical bullets to use in a WordPerfect outline.
+custom graphical bullets to use in a WordPerfect outline.
+The procedure

-said recently, you can use GIF files supplied by MSWord as graphics.
+recently, you can use GIF files supplied by MSWord as graphics.
+See the

-See the MSWord GIFs, probably in a folder such as C:\Program
+MSWord GIFs, probably in a folder such as C:\Program Files\Common

-use an image in that folder as an outline bullet in WordPerfect.
+image in that folder as an outline bullet in WordPerfect.
+Here's how.

 - Open a new, empty document (if